KendallP4299/TEPlus-Complement-Creator/README.md

 Armor, Toughness, and Knockback Resist are measured as a decimal. (ex.
 5.0, 2.3, and 0.4 respectively), and if nothing is inputted into knockback, will default to 0.0

-(Technically you can make this value whatever you wish, but bugs may occur, so perform at your own risk!)
+(Technically you can make these values whatever you wish, but bugs may occur, so perform at your own risk!)

 (PRESETS)
 =